20 of the Best Emotional, Story-Driven Games Right Now

 18. Yakuza 0 – Best Crime Drama & Quirky Comedy

-Set in 1988, the game takes place in fictionalized versions of Tokyo’s Kabukichō and Osaka’s Dōtonbori, called Kamurocho and Sotenbori, respectively.
-Players are introduced to the early lives of series mainstays Kazuma Kiryu and Goro Majima as they get embroiled in a complex narrative involving power struggles within the yakuza underworld.
+Set in 1988, players are introduced to the early lives of Kazuma Kiryu and Goro Majima as they get go through power struggles in the Yakuza underworld.

 19. Dark Pictures Anthology: Man of Medan – Horror, Multiplayer Story-Driven Game

-Gameplay: Players’ choices have significant consequences.
-Decisions, even seemingly minor ones, can lead to different outcomes, including which characters live or die by the end of the story.
+Gameplay: Oh boy do players’ choices have significant consequences.
+How fast you react during action sequences and decisions you make, even seemingly minor ones, can lead to different outcomes, including which characters live or die by the end of the story.
+It can be really punishing, but it really keeps you on edge and I really love this about the game.

 Overall, Man of Medan is one of the best games with a dark story.
-The eerie atmosphere of the ship, combined with the game’s graphics and sound design, creates a palpable sense of tension.
-If you have a friend to play with, this is one of the best multiplayer story games you’ll ever experience.
+The eerie atmosphere of the ship, combined with the game’s graphics and sound design, does a great job of creating tension.
+If you have a friend to play with, this is one of the best multiplayer story games you’ll ever experience, especially if you love stressful games.

 20. Baldur’s Gate 3 – Best Co-op Story With Branching Storylines

-Baldur’s Gate 3 is also another story-driven game with multiplayer, except this time, it feels less like a movie and more like an adventure game.
-It’s one of the best critically acclaimed games of all time and for good reason.
+Baldur’s Gate 3 is also another story-driven game with multiplayer, except this time, it feels less like a movie and more like an RPG adventure game.

 The story begins with the player character and several others being kidnapped by Mind Flayers and implanted with a worm-like creature that has the potential to turn them into Mind Flayers themselves.
-The story centers around the quest to remove this worm.
+You are on a quest to remove this worm from your brain.

 - Quests often have multiple ways they can be approached and completed.
-Players might opt for combat, diplomacy, subterfuge, or other methods based on their preferences and character abilities.
+You can opt for combat vs diplomacy.
+You might even get a third option based on your abilities.

-- Players can manipulate the environment in various ways to their advantage.
-This can include setting surfaces like oil or water on fire, using spells or abilities to manipulate terrain, or leveraging height advantages in combat.
+- Players can fight in various ways e.g. setting surfaces like oil on fire, using spells to manipulate terrain, or leveraging height advantages.

-- Many objects in the game world can be interacted with, from simple actions like reading books or opening containers to more complex interactions like combining items or using them to solve puzzles.
+- Many things in the game can be interacted with, you can combine items or even use them to solve puzzles.

-Overall, if you’re looking for a compelling story, with great characters and contains a plethora of branching storylines, then Baldur’s Gate 3 is the perfect game for you.
+Overall, if you’re looking for a compelling story, with great characters and a plethora of branching options, then Baldur’s Gate 3 is the perfect game for you.

 I hope you enjoyed this post and found something great to play!
 Make sure to bookmark this page in case you want more story-driven games to play.
 I’ll update this page from time to time.